 Flying high in the Spirit

 What does it mean “to be born from above”?
 In John 3:7b-15, Jesus explained that it means being led by God even when we don’t know where he’s leading us.
+This is the virtue of detachment!
 It means being free to float in the Spirit at any time in any direction, because we are not attached to this world even though it’s what we can touch, smell, see, hear audibly, and control.

 Life in the Spirit means living as a feather on the wind, offering no resistance to being picked up and transported by a gust that we cannot see, having no sense of alarm when find ourselves in an unexpected place.
 However, being a light-weight feather that’s blown around by the Lord’s invisible breath is more likely to freak us out than to relax us, because it challenges our “need” to be in control.